HinaPE/HinaFlow/README.md

 ## Key Features

-**Differentiable Fluid Solver and Even Deep Learning based Fluid Solver in Houdini**
+**Differentiable Fluid Solver and Deep Learning based Fluid Solver in Houdini**

 HinaFlow runs on two contexts: Houdini and Python.
-Either context uses Houdini hdk nodes.
+Either context uses Houdini HDK nodes.
 (No Houdini's Python node)
 - When running on pure Houdini, you can purely use HinaFlow's HDK nodes as a extended Houdini Digital Asset.
 There is no difference from the original Houdini workflow.
 - When running on Python context, you can take full advantage of the whole Python ecosystem, including PyTorch, TensorFlow, NumPy, etc, and build your own fluid simulation pipeline.
 - The two contexts are fully compatible with each other.
 You can switch between them at any time.